logo

 Do eSIM plans for Japan include calls and SMS?

-Most travel eSIMs are data-only and do not include calls or SMS.
-You can still make calls and send SMS using internet-based apps like WhatsApp, LINE, FaceTime, or Google Voice.
-Your home SIM stays active for regular calls and SMS.
+Most travel-eSIM plans for Japan are data-only and do not include voice calls or SMS.
+You can still make voice calls and send messages using internet-based apps like WhatsApp, LINE, FaceTime, or Google Voice.
+Your home SIM stays active in the second slot, so you can receive calls and SMS on your normal number.

 Does eSIM work at Narita Airport or Haneda Airport?